scottburch/sparrow/README.md

 ##Documentation
 --------------

-*NOTE: If you are using the async monad, ignore the doneCB argument, this is handled for you.*

 * [create Test Window('name')](#createTestWindow)
 * [.async(doneCB)](#async)

+*NOTE: If you are using the async monad, ignore the doneCB argument on the following, this is handled for you.*

 * [.run()](#run)
 * [.open(url, doneCB)](#open)
 * [.show()](#show)